AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-video360/c-html5-aem-video360-customizingviewer/r-html5-aem-video360-customize-playpausebutton.md

 ---
 description: The play/pause button causes the video player to play or pause the video content when a user clicks it.
-seo-description: The play/pause button causes the video player to play or pause the video content when a user clicks it.
-seo-title: Play/Pause button

 solution: Experience Manager
 title: Play/Pause button
-uuid: 25bc5185-e1cc-489f-bff5-996795e9b14f

 feature: Dynamic Media Classic,Viewers,SDK/API,360 VR Video
 role: Developer,Business Practitioner
 ---